diku-dk/futhark/docs/installation.rst

 Installation
 ============

-There are two ways to install the Futhark compiler: using a precompiled tarball or compiling from source.
+There are two main ways to install the Futhark compiler: using a precompiled tarball or compiling from source.
 Both methods are discussed below.
 If you are using Linux, see :ref:`linux-installation`.
 If you are using Windows, make sure to read :ref:`windows-installation`.
 If you are using macOS, read :ref:`macos-installation`.

+Futhark is also available via `Nix <https://nixos.org/nix/>`_.
+If you are using Nix, simply install the ``futhark`` derivation from Nixpkgs.

 Compiling from source
 ---------------------